-Fulfillment expenses for the three months ended June 30, 2023 September 30, 2023 were higher as compared to the same period in 2022, primarily due to an increase in the number of units processed.
-The increase in fulfillment expenses as a percentage of net sales was primarily due to customers returning a higher proportion of their purchases, higher wages for fulfillment staff, higher rent for our existing facilities and the expansion of our fulfillment network footprint and capacity.
+Fulfillment expenses for the three months ended September 30, 2023 March 31, 2024 were higher as compared to the same period in 2022, 2023, primarily due to an increase in the number of units processed, higher wages for fulfillment staff and increased occupancy costs.
+The increase in fulfillment expenses as a percentage of net sales was primarily due to customers returning a higher proportion of their purchases combined with higher wages for fulfillment staff, higher rent for our existing facilities and the expansion of our fulfillment network footprint and capacity, increased occupancy costs.